Assigning vDisks and versions to target devices

 Accessing a version of the vDisk

 Numerous differencing disk versions can exist for a vDisk.
-Device access to a particular version, or the ability to make updates to that version, depends on that versions Access mode setting and the device Type.
-The sections that follow describe the different version Access modes and device Types as well as their relationship to each other.
+Device access to a particular version, or the ability to make updates to that version, depends on that versions access mode setting and the device type.
+The sections that follow describe the different version access modes and device types and their relationship to each other.

-A version’s Access mode is managed on the vDisk Versioning Dialog.
-New versions of a vDisk are generally promoted from Maintenance to Test and then into Production.
+A version’s access mode is managed on the vDisk Versioning dialog.
+New versions of a vDisk are promoted from Maintenance to Test and then into Production.
 Access mode options include:

-Maintenance – new read/write difference disk version that is only available to the first Maintenance device that selects to boots from it in order to make updates.
+Maintenance – new read/write difference disk version that is only available to the first Maintenance device that selects to boots from it to make updates.

 Test – read-only version used for test purposes and only available to Test or Maintenance devices.

-Pending – read-only version and not yet available for use by Production devices because the scheduled release date and time has not been reached and/or the version it is not yet available to all servers in the site.
-If the Boot production devices from version drop-down list is set to Newest released, after the release date and time is reached and all servers are able to access this version, access changes to Default.
-If access displays as blank, this version is considered released to production, however it is not the version currently selected as the version from which Production devices should boot.
+Pending – read-only version and not yet available for use by production devices.
+This field indicates that the scheduled release date and time have not been reached.
+Or, the version is not yet available to all servers in the site.
+If the Boot production devices option is set to Newest released, the default changes.
+After the release date and time is reached and all servers are able to access this version, access changes to default.
+If the access display is blank, this version is considered released to production.
+However, it is not the version currently selected as the version from which production devices boot.

 Override – read-only version that is bootable by all device types.
-If a specific version is selected from the Boot production devices from version drop-down list, then that version is marked with a green checkmark and the access changes to Override.
+If a specific version is selected from the Boot production devices from the version menu, that version is marked with a green checkmark.
+Access changes to Override.

 Newest released – read-only version that is bootable by all devices.
-If a specific version is selected from the Boot production devices from version drop-down list, then that version is marked with a green checkmark and the access changes to Override.
+If a specific version is selected from the Boot production devices from the version menu, that version is marked with a green checkmark.
+Access changes to Override.

 Merging – a merge is occurring to this new version.
 This version is unavailable to all device types until the merge completes.
-After the merge completes, the status of the new version depends on the Access mode selected on the Mode to set the vDisk to after automatic merge drop-down list (Production, Maintenance, or Test).
+After the merge completes, the status of the new version depends on the Access mode selected on the Mode to set the vDisk to after automatic merge menu.
+Modes are production, maintenance, or test.
 This Farm Properties setting is available on the vDisk Versions tab.

-The device Type is selected on the Target Device Properties General tab, unless it is an Update device, which is created automatically when the managed vDisk is created.
+The device type is selected on the Target Device Properties General tab, unless it is an update device, which is created automatically along with the managed vDisk.

 Device types include:

 Maintenance devices can access any available version of a vDisk.
-A Maintenance device’s primary role is update a vDisk manually.
-To do this, a new version is requested from the vDisk Versions Dialog, which creates a new read/write differencing disk and places that newly created version in Maintenance Access mode.
-While in Maintenance mode, this version of the vDisk can only be accessed by a single maintenance device (the first maintenance device that accesses it).
+A maintenance device’s primary role is to manually update a vDisk.
+To manually update a disk, you request a new version from the vDisk Versions dialog.
+This process creates a differencing disk and places that newly created version in Maintenance Access mode.
+While in maintenance mode, this version of the vDisk is solely accessed by a single maintenance device, which is the first maintenance device that accesses it.
 Using that device, the vDisk is booted and any updates that are made are captured in the new differencing disk version.
-After updates are complete, the maintenance version can be promoted to Test mode or directly to Production mode.
+After updates are complete, the maintenance version can be promoted to Test mode or directly to production mode.

 In Maintenance Mode, a new version can also be created by merging existing versions into a new version or new base disk image.

-While in Test mode, this version of the vDisk can only be streamed to Test or Maintenance devices to which it is assigned.
-This allows the new version to be tested before being released into the production environment, and permits Production devices to continue to stream from the previous version without interruption.
-If issues are found, this version can be reverted back into Maintenance mode.
+While in Test mode, the vDisk version can only be streamed to test or maintenance devices to which it is assigned.
+Streaming in this mode allows the new version to be tested before being released into the production environment.
+And it permits production devices to continue to stream from the previous version without interruption.
+If issues are found, this version can be reverted into maintenance mode.

-If you are testing a device that uses a personal vDisk, use the assigned PvD Test device to test vDisk updates.
+If you are testing a device that uses a Personal vDisk, use the assigned Personal vDisk test device to test vDisk updates.

-After successfully testing the new version, that version can be promoted to Production mode and made available to Product, Test, and Maintenance devices to which it is assigned.
-If issues are found, this version can be reverted back into either Test or Maintenance mode after any booted devices accessing this version are shut down.
+After you successfully test the new version, it can be promoted to production mode and made available to product, test, and maintenance devices to which it is assigned.
+If issues are found, this version can be reverted into either test or maintenance mode.
+This process only occurs after booted devices accessing this version are shut down.

-If a device is assigned a personal vDisk, after the updated vDisk is tested using a PvD Test device, you can change the device to be a PvD production device, which allows you to continue testing for compatibility within your production environment.
+If a device is assigned a vDisk, after the updated disk is tested you can change the device to be a vDisk production device.
+This cofiguration allows you to continue testing for compatibility within your production environment.

-Update devices are used to update a Managed vDisk.
-Update Devices are created automatically when the Managed vDisk Setup Wizard is run.
-Only one Update device exists for each managed vDisk, and that vDisk and Update device are given the same name.
-For more information on Managed vDisks, refer to vDisk Update Management.
+Update devices are used to update a managed vDisk, which is created automatically when running the Managed vDisk Setup Wizard.
+Only one updated device exists for each managed vDisk, and that disk and that updated device are given the same name.
+For more information on managed vDisks, see vDisk Update Management.

-- Select the vDisk in the Console, then right-click and select the Unassign from Selected Device(s) or Unassign from All Site Devices menu option.
+- Select the vDisk in the Citrix Provisioning console, then right-click and select the Unassign from Selected Devices or Unassign from All Site Devices menu option.